Skip to main content

 Frequently asked questions

-For POD accounts, Citizens Bank uses a specific Beneficiary Disbursement Request (BDR) form -- the completed and notarized BDR, certified death certificate, and your ID are mailed to Citizens Access, 1 Citizens Drive, Decedent Processing ROP 112, Riverside, RI 02915.
-One BDR is required per beneficiary, and funds are paid by official check.
-For non-POD accounts, download the Estate Account Request form (CB_Estate_Form.pdf) from citizensbank.com/customer-service/forms-docs.aspx and fax it with Letters Testamentary or Letters of Administration -- documents faxed between 9:00 AM and 3:00 PM ET typically get a same-day callback.
+For POD accounts, Citizens Bank uses a specific Beneficiary Disbursement Request (BDR) form, which requires an original or certified death certificate, an indemnifying bond, and U.S. notarization (foreign notary or consular seals are not accepted).
+One BDR is required per beneficiary and funds are paid by official check.
+The completed BDR is submitted through a Citizens branch, which faxes it to Citizens Decedent Account Processing at 855-724-2362 (originals: Citizens - Decedent Account Processing, One Citizens Bank Way JCB270, Johnston, RI 02919).
+For non-POD accounts, download the Estate Account Request form (CB_Estate_Form.pdf) from citizensbank.com/customer-service/forms-docs.aspx and fax it with the Short Certificate (Letters Testamentary or Letters of Administration) and executor ID -- documents faxed between 9:00 AM and 3:00 PM ET typically get a same-day callback.
 For Citizens Access online accounts, call 1-888-201-6505 instead of the main line.

 Yes.
 Citizens Bank explicitly confirms in its Successor in Interest process that the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3) prevents enforcement of a due-on-sale clause when a property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and entitled to account information and loss mitigation options.
 Contact Mortgage Loan Servicing at 1-800-234-6002 (or HELOC servicing at 1-800-708-6680) to request the Successor in Interest package.